sara-sabr/ITStrategy/_pages/en/strategy-communications.md

 4. Senior Advisors
 5. IT Accessibility
 6. Interoperability
+7. IITB Communications
+8. IITB Change Management

 ### Peer Review

 1. Send a draft document to targeted stakeholders to seek comments.
 Provide a feedback deadline
-2. Dispose of comments by making changes to the draft document, and record both the comment and the disposition (for traceability)
+2. Dispose of comments by making changes to the draft document, and record both the comment and the disposition (accepted, dismissed, modified)
 3. Re-send the updated draft document for final review.
 Provide a feedback deadline
-4. If no breaking changes, finalize the document.
+4. If no breaking changes, finalize the document

+Peer Reviews are meant to track feedback received, and the disposition of those feedback.
+A record of those feedbacks and dispositions must be kept (so if senior management asks what team X said about a strategy, we can show them)

 ### Briefing Note